About me

 FOOD EDUCATION

 I have worked in food education since 2013.
 I was a Food Development Officer for Forward Coupar Angus, and a Project Officer for MOO Food, teaching children's cooking groups, running mental health, gardening and cooking groups and creating community events.
-Since 2020 I have worked for the Highland Good Food Partnership on their development.
+From 2020 - 21, I worked on the development of the Highland Good Food Partnership , and created and edited their podcast, and executed a large scale online conference.
+After maternity leave, I have been delighted to return to work for them as a Project Support Officer.